 return ' '.join(features)

-This powers the get_similar_movies
+This enables the get_similar_movies

-function, which finds movies close to your favorites—forming the backbone of the "Because you liked..." feature.
+the backbone of the "Because you liked..." feature.

-Mixing It Up with a Hybrid Recommender
+3. Mixing It Up with a Hybrid Recommender

-Content-based filtering was a solid start, but I wanted YMovies to feel personal.
-Enter the hybrid recommender in hybrid_recommender.py
+Content-based filtering was a good start, but I wanted YMovies to feel personal.

 def get_recommendations(self, user_data, n=20):